Limitless-TCG/lotp-docs/player/procedures.md

 ## Notifications

-If you have given the site nofication permissions, your dashboard will automatically send you a desktop notification every time a new round in the tournament is starting.
+If you have given the site notification permissions, your dashboard will automatically send you a desktop notification every time a new round in the tournament is starting.
 However, please keep in mind that these are desktop notifications only, and won't work when using the site on a mobile device.
 Your dashboard does not need to be focused to send you a notification, but it needs to be open in the background at least.

 To enable notifications, go to *Notifications* in the user menu (below *History*, above the *Dark Theme* toggle) and click the *Enable Notifications* button.
 This should prompt the browser to ask you for notification permissions.